nextmat/UglifyJS.tmbundle/README.markdown

     which node
     which uglifyjs

 2: The bundle should auto-detect your `NODE_PATH`.
-If it can't and complains, you should add your `NODE_PATH` to the environment variables.
+If it can't and complains, you should add your `NODE_PATH` to TextMate's environment variables.

 ## Installing the UglifyJS package